eclipse-keyple/keyple-website/content/post/pki-support/index.md

 draft: false
 ---

 Since April, Keyple supports sessions secured by public key cryptography on Calypso Prime PKI cards.
-This makes it possible to perform strong authentication of data read from the card, without the need for a SAM.
+This enables strong authentication of both the card and the data read from it, without necessarily requiring a SAM.

 #### Keypop APIs for PKI-based Ticketing Systems

-The latest Keypop APIs dedicated to Public Key Infrastructure (PKI) offer integrators the flexibility to define any type of chain-of-trust model for a PKI-based ticketing system.
+The Keypop Calypso Card Java API now includes features for managing Public Key Infrastructure (PKI) mode, offering integrators the flexibility to define any type of chain-of-trust model for a PKI-based ticketing system.

 #### Extensible Certificate Format Support

 The Keyple libraries natively support the card (CardCert) and authority (CACert) certificate formats defined in the Calypso Prime PKI specification.

-However, they can be extended to support any other certificate format, allowing for seamless integration with various PKI implementations.
+Moreover, they have been designed for easy extension to support any other certificate format, ensuring seamless integration with various PKI implementations.

 #### Modular Cryptographic Processing

-Keyple's internal interfaces for managing cryptographic processing have been designed, like most Keyple components, as separate libraries to enable upgrades and modifications independently of Keyple-based ticketing terminal applications.
+Like most other Keyple components, Keyple’s internal interfaces for managing cryptographic processing are designed as separate libraries.
+This modular design allows for upgrades and modifications independent of Keyple-based ticketing terminal applications.

-For asymmetric cryptographic computations (ECC/RSA), Keyple provides a specific library using the Java Runtime Environment libraries and the open-source Bouncy Castle libraries.
-However, ticketing integrators have the option to use Keyple Calypso Card extension with their own cryptographic engine implementations, enabling support for any certificate formats.
+For asymmetric cryptographic computations (ECC/RSA), Keyple provides a specific library using Java Runtime Environment libraries and the open-source “Bouncy Castle” libraries.
+Ticketing integrators can also opt to use Keyple Calypso Card extensions with their own cryptographic engine implementations, supporting any certificate format.

-Keyple already supports such scheme for the support of secure card sessions with a SAM module, being prepared to seamlessly integrate the future OpenSAM solution.
+Keyple already supports such a scheme for secure card sessions with a SAM module and is prepared to seamlessly integrate the future OpenSAM solution.
-This forward-thinking design allows for easy adoption of emerging security technologies.